 This healthy recipe with sauerkraut comes to us from a How Wild Do You Like It recipe contest winner Alise Porter.
 She invented this main dish to help heal her family from a steadfast virus, and they loved it.
 We love it too.
 It looks like a lot of steps but it basically only uses one sheet pan for cooking.
 We especially enjoyed the earthy, flavorful spice mix, which could be used on pretty much anything you want, from mushrooms to meats.
 The creative mixture of veggies seemingly fills all your daily requirements of nutrients plus offers the delicious, gut-healthy addition of probiotics.
 While Alise used our Arame & Ginger Sauerkraut, you can substitute any of our other varieties.
-We think it would go particularly well with our Madras Curry and Cauliflower Kraut.
 But let us know what creative additions you choose in the comments.

 1 can chickpeas rinsed, drained and dried